SeaWorld Orlando: History

-SeaWorld Orlando opened on December 15, 1973 as the third park of the SeaWorld chain and just 2 years after Walt Disney World Resort's Magic Kingdom.
+SeaWorld Orlando opened on December 15, 1973, as the third park of the SeaWorld chain and just two years after Walt Disney World Resort's Magic Kingdom.
 This made Central Florida a multi-park vacation destination.
 SeaWorld was sold in 1976 to Harcourt Brace Jovanovich then to Anheuser-Busch, owners of Busch Gardens, in 1989.

-Busch was more experienced with theme parks thus developed SeaWorld in a competitive and aggressive manner, moving the park from a show-based to a ride-based park.
+Busch was more experienced with theme parks and thus developed SeaWorld in a competitive and aggressive manner, moving the park from a show-based to a ride-based park.
 The park joined in the Disneyland-started simulator ride wave in 1992 with Mission: Bermuda Triangle (later rethemed into Wild Arctic).
 The nation's first combination roller coaster and flume ride, Journey to Atlantis, was installed in 1998.
-In 2000, the Kraken, a Bolliger & Mabillard floorless roller coaster, was added to the park.
-The flying coaster, Manta, came to the park in 2009 and won Theme Park Insider Award as the best new attraction.
+Kraken, a Bolliger & Mabillard floorless roller coaster, was added to the park in 2000.
+The flying coaster, Manta, came to the park in 2009 and won the Theme Park Insider Award as the best new attraction.
+After nearly three decades of operation, Busch Entertainment added two adjacent parks.
+Discovery Cove opened in 2000 followed by the Aquatica water park in 2008.

-SeaWorld Orlando contains two sister parks.
-Discovery Cove opened in 2000 followed by water park Aquatica in 2008.
-The 2008 purchase of Anheuser-Busch by Belgian brewer InBev led to the sale of Busch's parks to a private equity firm in 2009.
-The sale also led to the closure of the park's Hospitality Center on February 1, 2009.
+In 2008 AB InBev purchased Anheuser-Busch and sold off Busch's parks to private equity firm Blackstone Inc (the 50% owners of the neighboring Universal Orlando parks until July 2011).
+Due to this selloff, the Hospitality House and Beer School were closed, also the Clydesdales and their barn were removed from the park.
+Then 2013, Blackstone sold 37% of SEAS in an initial public offering.

-On February 24, 2010, during a small show at "Dine with Shamu", one of the orca whales, Tilikum, pulled trainer Dawn Brancheau into the water and ultimately killed her.
-An autopsy determined that Brancheau's death was attributed to blunt force trauma and drowning; injuries included her scalp being removed and her left arm being severed below the shoulder.
-In August 2010, the United States Department of Labor's Occupational Safety and Health Administration cited SeaWorld of Florida LLC for three safety violations, following the death of an animal trainer in February.
-The total penalty was $75,000 and SeaWorld was initially required to keep a barrier between its trainers and the whales during shows.
+On February 24, 2010, during a "Dine with Shamu" show, the orca Tilikum pulled trainer Dawn Brancheau into the water and killed her.
+An autopsy confirmed that Brancheau died from blunt force trauma and drowning; injuries included her scalp being removed and her left arm being severed below the shoulder.
+In August 2010, the United States Department of Labor's Occupational Safety and Health Administration cited SeaWorld of Florida LLC for three safety violations related to the incident.
+The total penalty was $75,000, and SeaWorld was mandated to install protective barriers between trainers and whales during shows.

-Its Turtle Trek exhibit opened in 2012 includes a 360-degree, 3D dome theater for a movie.
-In 2013, its Antarctica: Empire of the Penguin pavilion had the nation's first trackless dark ride system.

-In 2013, Antarctica, Empire of the Penguin (or Sea of Ice) section opened to replace the Penguin Encounter.
-It contains a trackless family ride (which closed in 2020), plus an improved penguin exhibit.

-Mako, a B&M hypercoaster opened in 2016 in the Sea of Power near the Shark Encounter.

-On March 27, 2019, the park reopened the Sea of Fun area as "Sesame Street Land", themed after Sesame Street.

-On June 1, 2019, a new roller coaster (later revealed as Ice Breaker) was announced through a teaser video released by SeaWorld Orlando.
-It opened on February 18, 2022.
+In 2012, SeaWorld Orlando introduced the Turtle Trek exhibit, which featured a 360-degree, three-dimensional movie theater.
+In 2013, the Antarctica: Empire of the Penguin pavilion introduced the country's first trackless dark ride system (which closed in 2020) alongside a renovated penguin exhibit.
+In 2016, Mako, as a hypercoaster built by Bolliger & Mabillard, opened in the "Sea of Power" area near the Shark Encounter.
+In 2019, the park revamped the "Sea of Fun" area into "Sesame Street Land", themed after the popular children's television series Sesame Street.

-In mid-March 2020, in line with other SeaWorld parks, as a result of the ongoing COVID-19 pandemic, the park had to temporarily shut down.
-The park reopened nearly three months later.
+In March 2020, due to the COVID-19 pandemic, the park had to temporarily shut down in line with other SeaWorld parks.
+It reopened three months later.